“I’m concerned that my son/daughter will feel or become “lost” on such a big campus and feel lonely, unsupported and discouraged.”

 “My daughter/son is taking a program and has a career goal that I’m struggling to support.”

 This can be very challenging for parents and can lead to conflict between parents and their son/daughter.
 If you’re in this situation, begin by thinking about why you’re struggling to support your son/daughter’s career direction.
 Identify specific reasons for your concern/worry and also consider how you are different from your son/daughter.
-The reasons you identify will likely have varying degree of objectivity.
+The reasons you identify will likely have varying degrees of objectivity.
 That is, some reasons may relate to earning potential, job security, or work environment.
 Others may be more subjective.
 For example, you personally don’t value the work or have interest in the work.
 Asking your son/daughter if they have explored and researched some of the objective factors can help them become more aware of the implications of their choice.
 Trying to get them to abandon interests or value based choices because they are not consistent with your interests and values will likely be far more difficult.
 Finally, ask yourself if you know enough about the career path to make judgments.
-Is your knowledge of the career path largely intuitive or based on one experience with the area?
-If yes, we encourage you to explore the career more thoroughly to learn if your concerns/worry is accurate.
+Is your knowledge of the career path largely intuitive or based on one experience with the industry?
+If yes, we encourage you to explore the occupation more thoroughly to learn if your concerns/worry is accurate.